scottmudge/imgui_tabs/README.md

   Usage:

-     To start a tab bar, use: ImGui::BeginTabBar(const charlabel) -> The label can be blank if you want, but you MUST!! pass a string of some length.
+     To start a tab bar, use: ImGui::BeginTabBar(const char* label) -> The label can be blank if you want, but you MUST!! pass a string of some length.
 Use the '#' character to give it an ID without a label.